 Penny is listed as an Outstanding Woman in American, Who’s Who In American Junior Colleges, a member of Alpha Kappa Alpha Sorority, Inc. and is a Leadership Jacksonville Alumni.
 She is an American Symphony Orchestra League Management Fellowship finalist, Creative Capital Professional Development Workshop participant, and recently participated in the 2011 Minority Writer’s Seminar sponsored by the National Board of Editorial Writers.

 She specializes in underrepresented populations, racial and gender disparity and human interest stories.
 Some high profile subjects include music icon Frankie Beverly, Poetry legends: Sonia Sanchez, Nikki Giovanni, and Ntozaki Shange.
 Entertainers Angela Robinson (Tyler Perry Studios), Chef Amadeus (Food Network), and politicians: Congresswoman Corrine Brown, Senator Anthony Hill, Jacksonville Mayor Alvin Brown and more.

 Penny is a strong woman of faith who is spiritually balanced, yet unapologetic regarding her inherent belief that God could eradicate bad hair days and traffic [if he really wanted to].

-She is a cancer survivor of stage II renal cell carcinoma, dynamically divorced, and mother extraordinaire to Kelsey Nicole Dickerson (24) who gave birth to “Journey Nicole” on February 18, 2012.
-Like a champion, Kelsey earned her BFA degree in Dance from Jacksonville University four months later (May 2012).
-She is an amazing dancer who recently deferred her MFA in Dance acceptance at Hollins University for one year and is currently Manager at DTLR Apparel in Tallahassee, Florida.
+She is a 7-year, cancer survivor of stage II renal cell carcinoma, dynamically divorced, and mother extraordinaire to Kelsey Nicole Dickerson (24) who gave birth to “Journey Nicole” on February 18, 2012.
+Like a champion, Kelsey earned her B.F.A. degree in Dance from Jacksonville University four months later (May 2012).
+She is an amazing dancer who recently deferred her M.F.A. in Dance acceptance at Hollins University and is currently Manager at DTLR Apparel in Tallahassee, Florida.